Tancred423/FFXIV_PaissaHouseDiscordBot/PRIVACY_POLICY.md

 1. **You select a channel** for announcements
 2. **Bot stores** your Guild ID and Channel ID in a local SQLite database
 3. **Bot confirms** the setting was saved
-4. **Bot sends notifications** to your chosen channel when lottery periods begin
+4. **Bot sends notifications** to your chosen channel when a lottery phase begins

 ## 8. Third-Party Services